 Aftercare for tattoos can be confusing and tricky.
 Every tattooer seems to have different instructions and everyone who’s ever been tattooed will instruct as if they are an expert.
-In this post I will go over what my experience is after sixteen years of tattooing, what I’ve learned and what works best for me.
+In this post, I will go over what my experience is after working in the tattoo industry since 1998, what I’ve learned and what works best for me.
 This does not mean that I can anticipate what your experience will be or what will work for you.
 The first place to go if you think you have any infection is the doctor.
-The first place to go when you’re just not sure if your tattoo is healing normally is the person who did your tattoo (unless they where not a professional).
+The first place to go when you’re just not sure if your tattoo is healing normally is the person who did your tattoo (unless they were not a professional).
 We also have a blog post that covers how to prepare before you get your tattoo here.

 Keep in mind:

 - Everyone’s skin is different.
 Just because something works great for my skin does not mean it will work for you.

 - There are as many ways to take care of a tattoo as there are tattooers.